 Research Overview

 Using bioinformatics, I integrate across -omics approaches to address eco-evolutionary questions related to microbe-microbe, microbe-host and microbe-environment interactions.
-I work with a variety of research systems ranging from sea to summit and I am particularly drawn to projects involving questions about symbiosis, biogeography, land-to-sea transitions, community assembly, and characterization of understudied lineages (e.g. marine fungi).
+I have expertise working with a variety of research systems ranging from sea to summit and with projects addressing questions about symbiosis, biogeography, land-to-sea transitions, community assembly, and characterization of understudied lineages (e.g. marine fungi).

 Environmental drivers of the seagrass microbiome